 Probably it could be faster on the way back but that didn’t mean it was easier.
 If you are careless, you might fall off the cliff.
 Anyway, I came back to resting quite fast at around 3:30 pm.
 Therefore, I had so much time to take photographs, bathe in a hot tub which cost me VND 30,000, and play with the swing.

 The weather turned colder at 5 pm.
-It was also the time to check my dinner at the fire camp.
-In that night, I had grilled pork and chicken, such great!
+It was also time to check my dinner at the fire camp.
+That night, I had grilled pork and chicken, such great!

 Day 3 – Going Back to Sapa

 Of course, I tried to wake up early for cloud hunting.
 And again, my expectation was broken down.
-Nonetheless, at 6 o’clock, mother nature compensated for me a view of sunlight that shined on the lake’s face.
-It was looked special and felt like in Nepal too.
+Nonetheless, at 6 o’clock, mother nature compensated for me with a view of sunlight that shined on the lake’s face.
+It looked special and felt like it in Nepal too.